Growing prescriptions help push CVS past Q2 expectations

 CVS Health thumped second-quarter expectations and hiked its full-year forecast as growing prescription claims and COVID-19 test kits sales countered a drop in vaccinations.

-A longer cough cold and flu season also brought in more business, as claims in CVS Health's biggest segment, pharmacy benefits management, rose about 4%.
-Pharmacy sales at the company's established drugstores climbed more than 7%.
+A longer cough, cold and flu season also brought in more business, and claims in CVS Health's biggest segment, pharmacy benefits management, rose about 4%.
+Pharmacy sales at the company's established drugstores also climbed more than 7%.

-CVS Health's overall revenue topped $80 billion, a jump of 11%, even as the company said COVID-19 vaccinations fell compared with the same period last year, when many people were still getting their initial rounds of protection from the virus.
+CVS Health's overall revenue jumped 11%, even as COVID-19 vaccinations fell compared with the same period last year, when many people were still getting their initial rounds of protection from the virus.

-CVS Health didn't say how many vaccinations it doled out in the quarter.
-That business could pick up again later this year when customers start seeking COVID-19 vaccination boosters for the winter.
+CVS Health administered about 6 million vaccinations in the quarter.
+That compares to nearly 17 million in the 2021 quarter.

+Chief Financial Officer Shawn Guertin told analysts that CVS Health expects to administer nearly 20 million COVID-19 vaccinations this year.
+About 75% of that total was done during the first half.

+CVS operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations, a total it expects to pare by about 300 this year through a store optimization program.
+It also runs prescription drug plans for big clients like insurers and employers through its pharmacy benefit management business, and it provides health insurance for more than 24 million people through its Aetna arm.

+Sales outside the pharmacy area of CVS Health's established drugstores climbed more than 9% in the quarter, a jump aided by COVID-19 test kits that customers can buy without a prescription.

-The company also could see gains in the back half of the year from treating more COVID-19 patients.
+Company drugstores could see more gains in the back half of the year from treating more COVID-19 patients.
 Last month, the Food and Drug Administration said pharmacists can begin screening patients to see if they are eligible for Pfizer’s COVID-19 treatment Paxlovid and then prescribe the medication.

-CVS operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations.
-It also runs prescription drug plans for big clients like insurers and employers through a large pharmacy benefit management business.
-It also provides health insurance for more than 24 million people through its Aetna arm.

-Quarterly net income climbed 6% to $2.96 billion in the second quarter, and adjusted earnings totaled $2.40 per share.
+Overall, quarterly net income climbed 6% to $2.96 billion in the second quarter, and adjusted earnings totaled $2.40 per share.
+Total revenue topped $80.6 billion.

 Analysts predicted earnings of $2.18 per share on $76.41 billion in revenue, according to FactSet.